STIHL Statement on Slavery and Human Trafficking

 STIHL Inc. purchasing policies require that our direct suppliers certify that materials incorporated into STIHL Inc. products comply with the laws of the country or countries where such suppliers do business, which would include those addressing human trafficking and slavery.
 New supplier profiles will encompass questions specifically addressing human trafficking.

-STIHL Inc. has incorporated the e-learning tool located on the End Human Trafficking website into our regular training curriculum for employees and management with direct responsibility for supply chain management and has plans in 2012 to expand this training to include mitigating related risks in supply chains.
+STIHL Inc. has incorporated the e-learning tool located on the End Human Trafficking website into our regular training curriculum for employees and management with direct responsibility for supply chain management and in 2012 expanded this training to include mitigating related risks in supply chains.

-The 2012 version of the STIHL Inc. Supplier Manual, published and distributed annually, will encompass the specific requirement of STIHL Inc. with reference to human trafficking.
+The 2012 version of the STIHL Inc. Supplier Manual, published and distributed annually, encompassed the specific requirement of STIHL Inc. with reference to human trafficking.

 Visit End Human Trafficking Now for more information about trafficking and the global fight to end it.